Skip to Main Content

 AU Libraries Alumni Services

-A primary resource highlighting electronic resources and library services for alumni
+A primary resource highlighting electronic resources and library services for alumni users.

 Cheering crowd of Auburn University football fans

-Welcome to the Libraries' Alumni Services LibGuide
+Welcome to Our AUL Alumni Services LibGuide!

 Here you will find information on how to access electronic resources for alumni, the types of free resources and services offered by the Libraries to alumni visitors, and how to become a dues-paying member of the Auburn Alumni Association.